tonyyzhu/OrinProjectStudyGroup/Wk1/StudyNotes/JavaScript_Essential_Training.md

 // call myfunction() and get 'undefined' error, when real one is 'myFunction()': case-sensitive;
 // similar ones like '.getElementById' (not 'D') or 'getElementsByTagName' (forgot 's');
 // or spelling issue like 'myArray.revers()' (missing 'e' in 'reverse');
+// or: forgot those systems that are zero-based, such as Array.length is 3, but you're calling Array[3]...

-// next level: call function before the element becomes part of DOM yet,  gives you 'undefined' error -- use window.load function or jQuery;
+// next level: call function before the element becomes part of DOM yet,  gives you 'undefined' error -- use window.onload function or jQuery;
 // Assignment instead of equal: if (a = b) {//action;}  --> should be '==' instead of '=';  BTW, technically it is not an error ?!
 /*    Missing a parameter in a function that may not reported by firebug as an error, but result expectable: